American kestrel: Taxonomy

+The American kestrel was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the current binomial name Falco sparverius.
+Linnaeus based his account on the "little hawk" that had been described and illustrated by the English naturalist Mark Catesby in his book The Natural History of Carolina, Florida and the Bahama Islands that was published between 1729 and 1732.
+Linnaeus specified the type locality as America but this was restricted to South Carolina based on Catesby.
+The genus name is from Late Latin falco meaning "falcon".
+The specific epithet sparverius is Medieval Latin for a "sparrowhawk".

 Until the sixth edition of the AOU Checklist of North American Birds was published by the American Ornithologists' Union in 1983, the most commonly used name for the American kestrel was the sparrow hawk.
 This was due to a mistaken connection with the Eurasian sparrowhawk in the genus Accipiter.
 The sixth edition of the AOU Checklist corrected this, officially renaming the bird American kestrel.
 Several other colloquial names for the kestrel are also in use, including grasshopper hawk, due to its diet, and killy hawk, due to its distinct call.

 As noted in the introduction, DNA analysis shows the American kestrel to actually be genetically more closely related to the larger American falcons than to the true kestrels.
 However, based on its physical similarity to the kestrels and the established nature of the name American kestrel, there has been little impetus to change its name.
 This could change in the future if continued genetic research more precisely determines the evolutionary history of the American kestrel within the genus Falco.
 The entire genus is actually a set of species so closely related that most or all can be hybridized by artificial insemination.
 Significant natural hybridization of species has occurred in the past during the evolution of this closely related set of species, such that precise evolutionary genetic analysis as to which species are more basal to other species or to the genus as a whole is difficult to render.

-The American kestrel's scientific name, Falco sparverius, was given by Carl Linnaeus in his 18th century work Systema Naturae.
-The genus refers to the falcate, or hooked, shape of the beak, and the specific name means "pertaining to a sparrow", referring to the bird's small size and hunting of sparrows as a typical prey.

 Seventeen subspecies of the American kestrel are recognized, generally based upon plumage, size, and vocalizations: